firemyna/firemyna/examples/astro/README.md

 ### Init Firemyna

 Now, initialize the Firemyna.
-It will only generate functions directory with a demo function:
+It will generate the Firemyna config file and functions directory with a demo function:

 ```bash
 npx firemyna init --preset astro
 ```

-> _You can also create a directory `src/functions` and add files exposing Firebase functions as the default exports.
-The name of the file will be the name of the function._

 ## Developing